Genworth Financial Inc. (GNW) Beta Value: Understanding the Market Risk

-The price-to-earnings ratio for Genworth Financial Inc. (NYSE: GNW) is above average at 4.22x.
-The 36-month beta value for GNW is also noteworthy at 1.07.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Genworth Financial Inc. (NYSE: GNW) is above average at 4.17x.
+The 36-month beta value for GNW is also noteworthy at 1.08.

 Sponsored